How the Minox escapement works

 The individual parts of the escapement

 The escapement essentially consists of 8 parts.
 There are 4 parts that are movable, namely the 3 gears and the anchor.
 There is also the gearbox cover, the anchor holder and two fastening screws.
 All parts are made of metal and are precisely manufactured.
 As you will see, the quality of the finishes is not comparable to that of watch movements.
-But this is not necessary here for the reasons already mentioned.
-Also pay attention to the dimensions and weights provided to get an idea of how tiny these pieces are!
+Pay attention to the dimensions and weights provided to get an idea of how tiny these pieces are!

 Warning: If you want to continue using your Minox, do not disassemble the escapement!
 I sacrificed a Minox B for this because I wanted to take a closer look at every part.
-In my opinion it is not possible to reassemble the escapement mechanism.
+In my opinion it is not possible to reassemble the escapement mechanism without special tools.
 I tried but failed because of the drive spring in the barrel.
 There is no chance of winding up the hair-thin spring again or attaching it to the slot of the pin in the barrel mount.
-So do not loosen screws A or B under any circumstances!
+So do not loosen screws of segment wheel or barrel wheel under any circumstances!

 Anchor